 - Food will win the war.

-- There was a literal wall that blocked the early age of Chinatown.
+- There was a literal wall that blocked a part of Center City.
 Find photos and stories here.

 - We removed neighborhoods to develop our Benjamin Franklin Parkway, which welcomed automobiles as “an honored guest.”
 Look at this photo.